Cybersecurity Threat Hunting and Vulnerability Analysis Using a Neo4j Graph Database of Open Source Intelligence

 Another natural question that arises from the PageRank scores, is how those scores relate to the CVE CVSS score.
 Table \ref{table:page_rank_CVE} shows that there does seem to be at least some correlation, where the high PageRank score CVEs have high CVSS scores.
-Similar to the degree correlation plots in Figures \ref{fig:CVE_CVSS_score_vs_degree} and \ref{fig:CVE_degree_CVSS_restricted}, in Figure \ref{fig:CVE_CVSS_vs_PageRank} CVE node PageRank scores are plotted against CVSS scores.
-Because the majority of the OSint crawler data is temporally biased towards the more recent years of data gathering, the datapoints plotted in Figure \ref{fig:CVE_CVSS_vs_PageRank} are restricted to the years during which the OSint crawler system was operational \cite{9717379}, the same as in Figure \ref{fig:CVE_degree_CVSS_restricted}.
-Additionally, in order to filter only for nodes which have a robust distribution of neighbors in the graph, only points with a PageRank score of $4.5$ or over is plotted.
+Similar to the degree correlation plots in Figures \ref{fig:CVE_CVSS_score_vs_degree} and \ref{fig:CVE_degree_CVSS_restricted}, in Figure~\ref{fig:CVE_CVSS_vs_PageRank} CVE node PageRank scores are plotted against CVSS scores.
+Because the majority of the OSint crawler data is temporally biased towards the more recent years of data gathering, the datapoints plotted in Figure \ref{fig:CVE_CVSS_vs_PageRank} are restricted to the years during which the OSint crawler system was operational see \cite{9717379} for more details, the same as in Figure \ref{fig:CVE_degree_CVSS_restricted}.
+Additionally, in order to filter only for nodes which have a robust distribution of neighbors in the graph, only points with a PageRank score of $4.5$ or over are plotted.
 Figure \ref{fig:CVE_CVSS_vs_PageRank} shows that there is a low to medium linear correlation for the relevance, i.e. the PageRank score, against the CVE CVSS scores.
-Interestingly, the CVSS v3 scores are more correlated with the PageRank scores.
-This could indicate that the CVSS v3 scores more accurately represent the severity of the CVE's compare to CVSS v2.
+This once again shows that there is some correlation between the graph structure in the database and the real world proxy vulnerability severity scores of CVSS v2 and v3.